However, when talking about hurricane preparedness, a lot of essentials get completely overlooked.

 By then, it might be too late.
 The roads will be crowded, and the danger may be already too close.
 So make a plan on where you will go, and be ready to take action so you don’t get caught in the storm!

 What other unusual hurricane preparedness tips can you add?
-Let us know in the comments or join us in our Facebook community.
+Let us know in the comments.